davidicrabtree/MyWebsite/content/authors/admin/_index.md

 title: David I. Crabtree
 ---

-I am a Political Science student at the University of Chicago, where I will receive my MA in 2023.
-My research interests are broadly in the domain of democratic erosion, especially in Latin America.
-My thesis project examines how that presidents try to stay in power longer than the limits in their constitutions permit.
-I have two BAs in Political Science and International Affairs from East Tennessee State University, where I graduated summa cum laude in 2022.
-As an undergraduate, I published two articles hypothesizing the role of COVID-19 in shaping welfare attitudes in the United States.
+I am an Instructional Assistant in the Department of Political Science at the University of Chicago, where I received my MA in 2023.
+I am interested in the temporal sequence of democratic backsliding, quantitative methods, and the politics of presidential term limits.
+My thesis examined which democratic institutions were frequently undermined early and late in declining democracies with term limits.
+Merging a new dataset of term limit evaders with existing indicators of democratic decline, it considers how term limits, by constraining executive tenure, might incentivize would-be autocrats to dismantle some democratic institutions before others.
+An ongoing project studies the effectiveness of unamendable term limit provisions.

-My current work combines my substantive interests in comparative politics with my background in quantitative methods.
 I am dedicated to the open source framework, and most of my projects can be found on my {{< icon name="github" pack="fab" >}}[Github](https://github.com/davidicrabtree).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/authors/admin/CrabtreeCV.pdf" "newtab" >}}CV{{< /staticref >}}.